 In fact, on a recent 90º day, my little one asked what was for dinner.
 When I told her Chicken Tor-til-la Soup, she cheered.
 Like, literally cheered.
 Jumping and squealing and carrying on.
 So super excited.

 Honestly, I was really excited, too.
 It had been a crazy day, and I hadn’t been home much.
 So to come home to a dinner that was all set – it was truly a gift.
 (I mean, it wasn’t wrapped in a little blue box, but it was still like a gift!)

 So if you’re looking for an awesomely-easy, supremely-delicious, fantastically-family-pleasing crock-pot chicken tortilla soup recipe, one that gives you a warm hug and is ready when you are … you’ve come to the right place!

-I’m so thrilled to share this recipe with you … and I just know that your family will cheer for you when you make it, too!
+I’m so thrilled to share this recipe with you (another one of our easy crockpot chicken recipes that’ll make your life easier!) … and I just know that your family will cheer for you when you make it, too!
+Total win!

 And please … just remember how to pronounce it properly.
 TOR-TILLLL-LLA … I’m thinkin’ it’ll catch on eventually!

 While We’re Talking Mexican … You’ve Gotta Check Out: